 What Are the Risks & Potential Pitfalls of Your e-Marketing?

-Social media has become an important part of marketing strategy or e-marketing for a business.
-Whether you’re using Facebook, Twitter, Instagram, or any other platform, it’s crucial to have a solid understanding of how these platforms work; and the accompanying potential risks.
-This article will take you through the most common pitfalls of social media strategies, reflecting on how they may impact your business.
+Social media has become essential to a business’s marketing strategy or e-marketing.
+Whether you’re using Facebook, Twitter, Instagram, or any other platform, it’s crucial to have a solid understanding of how these platforms work and the accompanying potential risks.
+This article will take you through the most common pitfalls of social media strategies and reflect on how they may impact your business.

 What are the risks of my social media strategy?